Findomain/Findomain/README.md

 # Features

 * Subdomains monitoring.
-See [Subdomains Monitoring](https://github.com/Edu4rdSHL/findomain/blob/master/README.md#subdomains-monitoring) for more information.
+Put data to Discord, Slack or Telegram webhooks.
+See [Subdomains Monitoring](README.md#subdomains-monitoring) for more information.
 * Multi-thread support, it makes that the maximun time that Findomain will take to search subdomains for any target is 20 seconds.
 * Discover subdomains without brute-force, it tool uses Certificate Transparency Logs and APIs.
 * Discover only resolved subdomains.
 * Read target from user argument (-t) or file (-f).
 * Write to one unique output file specified by the user all or only resolved subdomains.
 * Write results to automatically named TXT output file(s).
 * Cross platform support: Any platform, it's written in Rust and Rust is multiplatform.
-See [the documentation](https://github.com/Edu4rdSHL/findomain/blob/master/README.md#build-for-32-bits-or-another-platform) for instructions.
+See [the documentation](README.md#build-for-32-bits-or-another-platform) for instructions.
 * Multiple API support.

-**Note**: the proxy support is just to proxify APIs requests, the actual implementation to discover IP address of subdomains doesn't support proxyfing and it's made using the host network still if you use the -p option.

 # Findomain in depth